Michael Trizano: The Ultimate Fighter

 Trizano competed for Team Miocic on The Ultimate Fighter: Undefeated.
 He was scheduled to face Thailand Clark on the fifth episode of the show, and won the fight via technical knockout in round two.
-Trizano faced Gunther on June 13, 2018.
+Trizano faced John Gunther on June 13, 2018.
 He won the fight via unanimous decision, and proceeded to face Joe Giannetti in the final of TUF 27.

 Ultimate Fighting Championship

-Trizano made his UFC debut on July 16, 2018 at The Ultimate Fighter 27 Finale against Joe Giannetti.
+Trizano made his UFC debut on July 16, 2018, at The Ultimate Fighter 27 Finale against Joe Giannetti.
 He won the fight via split decision.

 On November 10, 2018, Trizano faced Luis Peña at UFC Fight Night: The Korean Zombie vs. Rodríguez.
 He won the fight via split decision.

 Trizano faced Grant Dawson on May 18, 2019, at UFC Fight Night: dos Anjos vs. Lee.
 He lost the fight via a rear-naked choke in round two.

 Trizano was scheduled to meet Rafael Alves on February 20, 2021, at UFC Fight Night 185.
 However, on February 9, 2021, news surfaced that he was forced to withdraw from the bout due to an ankle injury.

 Trizano faced Ľudovít Klein on May 8, 2021, at UFC on ESPN 24.
 He won the fight via unanimous decision.
 11 out of 14 media scores gave the fight to Klein.

 Trizano was expected to face Chas Skelly on October 9, 2021, at UFC Fight Night 194.
 However, two weeks before the event, Skelly was removed from the bout for undisclosed reasons and the bout was cancelled.

 Trizano faced Hakeem Dawodu on February 5, 2022, at UFC Fight Night 200.
 He lost the fight via unanimous decision.
 He lost the fight via technical knockout in round three.

 Trizano faced Lucas Almeida on June 4, 2022, at UFC Fight Night 207.
 He lost the back-and-forth bout via TKO in the third round.
 This fight earned him the Fight of the Night award.

 Trizano faced Seung Woo Choi on November 12, 2022, at UFC 281.
 At the weigh-ins, Trizano weighed in at 147.6 pounds, one and six tenths of a pound over the featherweight non-title fight limit.
 The bout proceeded at a catchweight with Trizano fined 20% of his purse, which went to his opponent Choi.
 He won the fight via knockout in the first round.
-It was annonced in mid-January that Trizano was no longer in UFC's roster as he fought out his contract and was not re-signed.
+It was announced in mid-January that Trizano was no longer in UFC's roster as he fought out his contract and was not re-signed.